ricn/ricn.github.io/_drafts/how-to-use-uuids-in-rails-4-with-postgresql.markdown

 irb(main):011:0> Document.create(title: "PostgreSQL rocks!", author: "Richard N") => #<Document id: "33332e5a-dc83-48c9-ad92-28a99095b47b", title: "PostgreSQL rocks!", author: "Richard N", created_at: "2013-07-27 21:02:17", updated_at: "2013-07-27 21:02:17">
 {% endhighlight %}
-Your model now uses a UUID as a primary key instead of a simple integer.
+As you can see, your model now uses a UUID as a primary key instead of a simple integer.

-#### Things to consider
+#### Gotchas
-One thing in Rails that's not going to work anymore when you switch to UUIDs is the Document.first and Document.last class methods.
+One thing that's not going to work anymore when you switch to UUIDs is the Document.first and Document.last class methods.
+To make them work again you can use the created_at attribute and define your own scopes in your model:

+{% highlight ruby %}
+class Document < ActiveRecord::Base
+  scope :first, -> { order("created_at").first }
+  scope :last, -> { order("created_at DESC").first }
+end
+{% endhighlight %}

+Another thing that's not going to work anymore is the `t.references` method in migrations.
+If you write `t.references :document` for another table you create, it will create a `document_id` column with an `integer` as the type.
+This is not going to work because of obvious reasons.
+Instead you should define your relations using `t.uuid :document_id`.

+Using UUIDs as primary keys has some drawbacks.
+They can be a little bit slower to generate and they requires bigger indexes compared to normal auto increment primary keys so you should consider that before using them.